aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/smart_vector.md

 ## Function `zip_reverse`

-Apply the function to each pair of elements in the two given vectors in the reverse order, consuming them.
-This errors out if the vectors are not of the same length.
+Apply the function to each pair of elements in the two given vectors in the reverse order, consuming them.<br/> This errors out if the vectors are not of the same length.

 <pre><code>public fun zip_reverse&lt;T1, T2&gt;(v1: smart_vector::SmartVector&lt;T1&gt;, v2: smart_vector::SmartVector&lt;T2&gt;, f: &#124;(T1, T2)&#124;)<br/></code></pre>